microsoft/WhatTheHack/033-OSSDatabaseMigration/Student/00-prereqs.md

    - Run the [shell script](./Resources/HelmCharts/ContosoPizza/modify_nsg_for_postgres_mysql.sh) in the files given to you for this hack at this path: `HelmCharts/ContosoPizza/modify_nsg_for_postgres_mysql.sh`

-This script will block public access to the "on-premises" MySQL or PostgreSQL databases used by the Pizza app and allow access only from your computer or Azure Cloud Shell.
+This script will block public access to the "on-premises" MySQL, PostgreSQL, and Oracle databases used by the Pizzeria app and allow access only from your computer or Azure Cloud Shell.
 The script is written to obtain your public IP address automatically depending on where you run it (either locally on your own computer or within Azure Cloud Shell).

 **NOTE:** If you are running in Azure Cloud Shell, keep in mind that Azure Cloud Shell times out after 20 minutes of inactivity.
 If you start a new Azure Cloud Shell session, it will have a different public IP address and you will need to run the NSG script again to allow the new public IP address to access your databases.